lunarust/saltstack/config/graylog/README.md

 ## Graylog start

-Once graylog starts the first time it will provide you with creadentials to create and dispatch a certificate.
+Once Graylog starts the first time it will provide you with credentials to create and dispatch a certificate.

 # SYSLOG